-Newz Beat episodes run approximately five minutes and feature local, regional and international stories, as well as delivers useful and engaging tips for better living.
-The show airs on NTV – Uganda’s most-watched broadcaster – four times every weekend and is delivered in both English and Luganda.
+Newz Beat episodes run approximately five minutes and featured local, regional and international stories, as well as delivering useful and engaging tips for better living.
+The show aired on NTV – Uganda’s most-watched broadcaster – four times every weekend and was delivered in both English and Luganda.

 The reach of the show extends beyond a traditional TV broadcast audience:

-Newz Beat segments are re-circulated as part of the music DVD show distributed for free to a countrywide network of over 20,000 ambient screens in public venues (video halls, beauty salons, restaurants, busses, etc.).
+Newz Beat segments were re-circulated as part of the music DVD show Crowdpullerz distributed for free to a countrywide network of ambient screens in public venues (video halls, beauty salons, restaurants, busses, etc.).
 This informal parabroadcast network provides access to young audiences in hard-to-reach areas with little other media access.

-The audio component of Newz Beat is available to 120 local radio stations via Uganda Radio Network and to Airtel subscribers via the network’s free 3-2-1 service.
+The audio component of Newz Beat was available to 120 local radio stations via Uganda Radio Network and to Airtel subscribers via the network’s free 3-2-1 service.

-PVI recently commissioned a study of Newz Beat, which found the show to have a statistically significant impact on viewers’ political attitudes.
+Two published studies of Newz Beat demonstrated the show to have a statistically significant impact on viewers’ political attitudes.